Not sure which Prague public transport tickets to buy? In Prague, you don’t pay for distance — you pay for time.

 - Take Your Tickets: Wait a few seconds.
 The machine will print your tickets and drop them into the collection slot at the bottom.

 ❗ IMPORTANT: Tickets from this machine are NOT validated.
-You must put your new Prague transport pass into a small yellow validator machine before you travel.
+You must put your new Prague Public Transport Tickets into a small yellow validator machine before you travel.

 2. Push-Button Machines (Old Style)